andyxuan2010/medp-wl-notification/readme.md

 2. sms

 ### Deployment
-cronjob on linux based VM
+cronjob on linux based VMs
-Possible to extend to Windows based or cloud based.
+Possible to extend to Windows based or cloud based. add more